 For students participating in a Short-Term Program, your Cultural Mentorship Workshop will be in addition to your program’s Site-Specific Orientation if your faculty organizes such a session.
 We'll communicate the dates of the sessions via email throughout the spring semester.

-When looking for flights on your own, St. John’s University strongly recommends that you do not book any flight that is operated by Alitalia or AirBerlin.
-Both of these airlines have recently declared bankruptcy and therefore may not honor plane tickets for future flights.
+When looking for flights on your own, St. John’s University strongly recommends that you do not book any flight that is operated on an airline that is in bankruptcy proceedings.
+For example, AirBerlin recently ceased operations.
+Airlines in the bankruptcy process may not honor plane tickets for future flights.

 When to arrive at the airport in U.S.:

 When selecting the time your flight will depart, remember that you need to arrive at the airport in the U.S. (e.g., JFK) at least three hours prior to the flight time!

 Western Europe Semester Participants – you need to be assigned your rotation prior to booking your flight.
 You only need to purchase a ticket to your first city and returning from your final city.
 Flights in between European cities are included in your program cost.Short-Term Programs:

 If a flight is required to submit your visa application, then you must purchase your flight before the date of your visa appointment.
 Please note: As of April 13, 2021, the Italian Consulate in New York is not requiring that a flight be purchased at the time of the visa appointment.